Imagine Children's Museum

 Never ridden a bus?
 ET offers travel training for individuals or small groups when assistance is needed learning how to ride a bus, read a bus schedule or understanding how to transfer.
 Trips are generally conducted on weekdays from 7:30 a.m. to 4 p.m.

 Caseworkers, teachers and chaperones are welcome to attend travel training as well.
 The training is free and requires scheduling at least two weeks in advance.
 Session length is variable; a lot depends on the person or group that is learning how to utilize the system.
-We want to help you learn and will attempt to tailor our travel training to fit your needs.
+We want to help you learn and will tailor the travel training to fit your needs.
 To schedule a training session, please call 425-257-7777 to schedule an appointment.